interlay/interlay.github.io/docs/vault/kint.md

 This will show you the on-chain data about the vault, including:
  * The status
  * Whether it has been banned, and if so, for how long
- * The amount of issued kBTC held (in Satoshi)
+ * The amount of issued KBTC held (in Satoshi)
- * The amount of kBTC in currently pending Issue and Redeem requests
+ * The amount of KBTC in currently pending Issue and Redeem requests
  * Information about Replaces and liquidation, if any has happened

 ### Viewing currently locked collateral